Learning About Metformin for Type 2 Diabetes

 You may have other side effects or reactions not listed here.
 Check the information that comes with your medicine.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter J360 in the search box to learn more about "Learning About Metformin for Type 2 Diabetes."
+Enter J360 in the search box to learn more about "Learning About Metformin for Type 2 Diabetes".

 Current as of: July 28, 2021

-& Kathleen Romito, MD - Family Medicine & Theresa O'Young, PharmD - Clinical Pharmacy & David C.W.
-Lau, MD, PhD, FRCPC - Endocrinology
+Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Theresa O'Young PharmD - Clinical Pharmacy & David C.W.
+Lau MD, PhD, FRCPC - Endocrinology